Generic selectors

 Where and how can I buy a SIM card in Colombia?

 All you need is your passport.
-You pay for the SIM card itself (around 3,000 – 5,000 COP) + the prepaid package you want.
+You’ll pay for the SIM card itself (around 3,000 – 5,000 COP) + the prepaid package you want.

-And of course you need an unlocked mobile phone, otherwise it won’t work.
+And of course you need an unlocked cell phone, otherwise it won’t work.

 Which Colombian telephone operator to choose?

-Colombia has 3 major recognised telephone operators: Claro, Movistar and Tigo.
-And let’s be clear from the outset, we advise you to take a prepaid SIM card from Claro, which has by far the best coverage in the country.
+Colombia has 3 well-known telephone operators: Claro, Movistar and Tigo.
+And let’s be clear from the outset, we recommend taking a prepaid SIM card from Claro, which has by far the best coverage in the country.

-Be warned, though, that whichever operator you choose, there is more than one area in Colombia where there is NO signal.
-But don’t worry, it’s only isolated places, ‘at the end of the world’ that are affected, such as deep in the Llanos, certain parts of Amazonia, etc. There are no problems on the major tourist routes, in the big cities or in the small villages.
+Beware, however, that no matter which operator you choose, there is more than one area in Colombia where there is NO signal.
+But don’t worry, it’s only isolated places, “at the end of the world”, such as deep in the Llanos, certain parts of Amazonia, etc., that are concerned.
+No problems on major tourist routes, in large towns and small villages alike.

 Below is a comparison of prepaid packages from each operator, excluding the purchase of a SIM (around 3,000 – 5,000 COP).